 When Dylan moved into residential care, the challenge became learning to live without him.
 In September 2015, therefore, the focus of the blog shifted as I documented the first 100 days of transition in an attempt to record the impact on me of ‘Living With/Out Autism’.
 Since the 100 days ended I have posted occasional pieces and updates on Dylan’s progress.

-Although I work in a university department which has an autism centre my blog is not connected to their work; these posts are made in my role as a parent rather than as an autism professional.
-My professional work as an educator does, however, affect my views on autism and the choices I make in relation to my son.
-These perspectives will sometimes be evident from my posts.
-Perhaps more importantly in terms of my identity, however, I am a poet.
+Autism affects individuals and families differently and my posts can only offer accounts based on the particular experience of myself and my son.
+My work as an educator affects my views on autism and the choices I make in relation to my son and these perspectives will sometimes be evident from my posts.
+Perhaps more importantly, however, I am a poet.
 My orientation to Dylan and to autism is, I believe, as much a consequence of my poetic practice as any perspective I might have developed as an academic or mother.
-This creative and writerly approach to understanding and responding to autism is hopefully evident in at least some of my posts.
-I hope that you find Dylan’s story interesting and illuminating.
+This creative and writerly approach to understanding and responding to autism influences many of my posts.
+I hope that you find them interesting.

 Thank you for reading!

 Ah, now see, like I said, I needed more input before I reacted to what you said.
 I thank you for sharing.
 I know it can be very hard and at other times very easy.
 The karmic god of ha ha on me just struck…my son just forgot how to heat soup and know the size of the pan and well at least now the counters are clean 🙂

 Ah!
 Hello again Elisa – glad to see that you’ve been looking around the site.
 Your soup pan is making me think…

 Pingback: I’m the Last Leaf on the Tree – Vol. 19 | Words for the Weekend